sepsis-omics/tutorials/docs/modules/access_data/index.md

 We will assemble the trimmed reads.

-In the left hand tools panel, go to NGS Analysis: NGS Assembly: spades
+In the left hand tools panel, go to <ss>NGS Analysis: NGS Assembly: spades</ss>.

 Leave the parameters as their defaults except:

 - <ss>Careful correction?</ss> *No*
 - <ss>Kmers to use, separated by commas:</ss> *21,33,51*
-    - chosen kmers must be shorter than the read lengths (see the FastQC output: sequence length)
+    - chosen kmers must be **shorter** than the maximum read length (see the FastQC output: sequence length)
 - <ss>Coverage Cutoff:</ss> *Off*
-    - using a coverage cutoff might cause a problem if there are high copy number plasmids
+    - using a coverage cutoff might cause a problem if there are high-copy-number plasmids
 - <ss>Forward reads:</ss> ERR019289_T1.fastq.gz
 - <ss>Reverse reads:</ss> ERR019289_T2.fastq.gz